BhallaLab/moose/README.md

 ## Fine tuning build process

-You can pass options to cmake from command line to fine-tune the build process.
+The cmake can be passed command line arguments to fine-tune the build process.
-For example, by default, we don't build documentation.
-If you want to build documentation,
+For example, we don't build documentation by default.
+If you want to build documentation, use `-DWITH_DOC=ON` option as following:

     $ cmake -DWITH_DOC=ON ..
     $ make

-Doing so, cmake will also build documentation (and later install it when `make install` is used).
 Building documentation requires `python-sphinx` and `doxygen`.  __TODO: Document cmake options__.

 # Uninstalling